akhikhl/gretty/README.md

 "realm" and "realmConfigFile" affect only jettyRun[War], jettyStart[War] tasks.
 If you assemble WAR file and deploy it to some other servlet container, you'll have to define security realms by means of that container.

-gretty sources contain example program "securityRealm" ( https://github.com/akhikhl/gretty/tree/master/examples/securityRealm ),
-which shows minimal working realm configuration.
+gretty sources contain example program ["securityRealm"](https://github.com/akhikhl/gretty/tree/master/examples/securityRealm), which shows minimal working realm configuration.

 ##WAR Overlays